 To list all the tasks running with their PID and Memory usage, you can use tasklist command.

-If you need to check particular process running or not, you may use tasklist with findstr.
+If you need to check a particular process running or not, you may use tasklist with findstr.

-Alternatively, you can also use Task Manager to see all the running process with its CPU/Memory/Disk/Network utilization.
+Alternatively, you can also use Task Manager to see all the running processes with its CPU/Memory/Disk/Network utilization.